cpp-red-lion/cpp-red-lion.github.io/blog/cpponsea2022/tripreport.md

 [C++ on Sea](https://cpponsea.uk) is an international C++ conference taking place by the sea, in the UK.
 It started in 2019, kept going (online) during the pandemic and now returned in a hybrid format in 2022.
 Right from the start it attracted great speakers and a fantastic mix of attendees from all over Europe and even US/Canada.
+This year, there were almost 200 attendees on site, while others preferred to follow the online format from home.

 ![](img/welcome.jpeg)